lucasb-eyer/pydensecrf/README.md

 and ignoring all the warnings coming from Eigen.

-Note that you need a relatively recent version of Cython (0.23.4 at the time of writing) for this wrapper, the one shipped with Ubuntu 14.04 is too old.
+Note that you need a relatively recent version of Cython (at least version 0.22) for this wrapper, the one shipped with Ubuntu 14.04 is too old.
 (Thanks to Scott Wehrwein for pointing this out.)
-You can replace it by a newer version either by
+I suggest you use a [virtual environment](https://virtualenv.readthedocs.org/en/latest/) and install the newest version of Cython there (`pip install cython`), but you may update the system version by

 ```
 sudo apt-get remove cython
 sudo pip install -U cython
 ```

-or (recommended) by using a [virtual environment](https://virtualenv.readthedocs.org/en/latest/).

 Usage
 =====